 Aviation safety is the primary consideration at airports, especially during construction.
-This Construction Safety and Phasing Plan (CSPP) will serve as a companion document to the project plans and specifications for the Taxiway Connectors C4-C10 GMP1 project (Project), at Phoenix-Deer Valley Airport (DVT) and is intended to comply with FAA AC 150/5370-2G, Operational Safety on Airports During Construction, dated December 13, 2017.
-The phasing developed for this project is intended to minimize the impact the project with have on the airport while providing a logical sequence of construction activities.
-The subsequent sections of this document will address scheduling, coordination, and airfield safety precautions as they relate to the project.
+This Construction Safety and Phasing Plan (CSPP) will serve as a companion document to the project plans and specifications for GMP 2 of the Relocate Taxiway B and Construct Connectors B6 and B9 project (Project) at Phoenix-Deer Valley Airport (DVT) and is intended to comply with FAA AC 150/5370-2G, Operational Safety on Airports During Construction, dated December 13, 2017.
+The phasing developed for this project is intended to minimize the impact the project will have on the airport while providing a logical sequence of construction activities.
+The subsequent sections of the document will address scheduling, coordination, and airfield safety precautions as they relate to the project.